- Benefits & Features

 Advanced Corporate Finance

-This course provides a comprehensive examination of selected corporate finance issues.
-It focuses on the design of financial policy, financial transactions, and the valuation of firms, both in the United States and internationally.
+In this comprehensive examination of selected corporate finance issues, we focus on the design of financial policy, financial transactions, and the valuation of firms, both in the United States and internationally.
 Topics may include security issuance, debt policy and liability management, dividend policy and share repurchases, design and valuation of equity-linked instruments, private equity and venture capital financing, leveraged buyouts, mergers and acquisitions, and financial restructuring.

 Behavioral Economics & Decision Making

-The purpose of this course is to inform future managers and consultants of customers’ decision rules and their associated biases and to enable these future managers and consultants to incorporate such insights in their business and marketing strategies.
-The seminar has two facets.
-First, it gives students a broad overview of important results from various behavioral sciences (e.g., behavioral economics, behavioral decision research, social and cognitive psychology, consumer research) that clarify how managers and customers make choices.
-Second, it investigates how these results can be leveraged to design original and more effective marketing and business strategies, and how to design organizations that are more effective.
-This can be a significant source of competitive advantage, because they are unknown to most managers and are not taught in most MBA programs.
+Future managers and consultants will benefit from understanding the decisions and associated biases of customers.
+First, gain a broad overview of important research in the behavioral sciences (e.g., behavioral economics, behavioral decision research, social and cognitive psychology, consumer research) that clarifies how managers and customers make choices.
+Second, learn how how the research results can be leveraged to design original and more effective marketing and business strategies, as well as design more effective organizations.
+Applying such insights to business and marketing strategies can be a significant competitive advantage.

 Catching the Growth Waves in Emerging Economies

-This course is about improving the odds of placing winning bets in emerging markets, by thinking strategically about the waves of opportunities that arise as countries develop.
-The underlying theory for this course is that, in spite of the many apparent differences, emerging markets develop by following common patterns that result from similar priorities, needs and wants of consumers.
+Learn how to improve the odds of placing winning bets in emerging markets by thinking strategically about the waves of opportunities that arise as countries develop.
+The underlying theory is that, in spite of many apparent differences, emerging markets develop by following common patterns that result from similar consumer priorities, needs, and wants.
 As a result, development tends to follow certain predictable paths.
-Understanding these patterns gives foresight of which opportunities are ready to be fostered, or are likely to emerge, in which markets.
+Understanding these patterns gives foresight into opportunities ready to be fostered or likely to emerge in particular markets.

 Economics of Strategic Behavior

-Taught by Professor Bruce Greenwald, this course examines the underlying economics of successful business strategy: the strategic imperatives of competitive markets, the sources and dynamics of competitive advantage, managing competitive interactions, and the organizational implementation of business strategy.
-It offers excellent background for all consultants, managers and corporate finance generalists.
+Examine the underlying economics of successful business strategy: the strategic imperatives of competitive markets, the sources and dynamics of competitive advantage, managing competitive interactions, and the organizational implementation of such strategy.
+Taught by Professor Bruce Greenwald, the course offers excellent background for all consultants, managers, and corporate finance generalists.

-The goal of this course is to help you develop your leadership potential.
-Beyond intelligence and technical savvy, what separates leaders from average managers is a set of individual skills, such as the ability to make sound decisions under ambiguous circumstances, and a set of social skills, such as the ability to build productive working relationships among team members.
-This course identifies these critical individual and social skills and illustrates how you may use them to gain an extra edge in your career.
+This course sets out to help you develop your leadership potential.
+Beyond intelligence and technical savvy, what separates leaders from average managers is a set of individual skills, such as the ability to make sound decisions under ambiguous circumstances, along with a set of social skills, such as the ability to build productive working relationships among team members.
+We identify critical individual and social skills and illustrate how you may use them to gain an extra edge in your career.

 Mergers and Acquisitions

-This course is designed to be an applications-oriented course and will draw heavily upon real world change of control case studies.
-Whether or not the student "practices" M&A, the course affords the student an insider's look into what is undeniably a major force on today's corporate landscape.
-Accordingly, students who are interested in investment banking, consulting, equity research, corporate development, corporate lending, strategic planning, private equity, leveraged finance, or proprietary trading many wish to consider this course.
+Designed as an applications-oriented course, we draw heavily upon real-world, change-of-control case studies.
+Regardless of whether you "practice" M&A, the course affords an insider's look into what is undeniably a major force on today's corporate landscape.
+Particularly if you are interested in investment banking, consulting, equity research, corporate development, corporate lending, strategic planning, private equity, leveraged finance, or proprietary trading, you may wish to consider this course.

-Napoleon’s Glance, taught by Professor William Duggan, offers a key skill for strategy, leadership, and decision making in business, your career, and your personal life.
-Other courses teach the science of management, through analytical tools and techniques: this course teaches the art of management, through strategic intuition — otherwise known as Napoleon’s glance.
+Develop a key skill for strategy, leadership, and decision making in business, your career, and your personal life.
+While other courses may teach the science of management through analytical tools and techniques, Professor William Duggan teaches the art of management through strategic intuition — otherwise known as Napoleon’s glance.

 Power and Influence in Organizations

-Power and influence processes are pervasive and important in organizations, so leaders need to be able both to understand power and to act on that knowledge.
-Organizations are fundamentally political entities, and power and influence are key mechanisms by which things get done.
-Therefore, this course has three objectives: to increase your ability to diagnose and analyze power; to expose you to effective and appropriate methods of influence; and to explain how power and influence can be used to build cooperation and promote change in organizations.
+Power and influence processes are pervasive and important in organizations.
+Leaders need to be able to both understand power and to act on that knowledge.
+Organizations are fundamentally political entities; power and influence are key mechanisms by which things get done.
+This course has three objectives: to increase your ability to diagnose and analyze power; to expose you to effective and appropriate methods of influence; and to explain how power and influence can be used to build cooperation and promote change within organizations.

 Starting and Running an Entrepreneurial Company

-This course covers all aspects of starting, buying, building, running, and exiting from an entrepreneurial company.
-Students are exposed to varied styles of entrepreneurial leadership; they learn how to create an effective corporate culture and how to empower the people on our team.
-They'll learn why selling and marketing are vital to the success of entrepreneurial companies and how to implement selling and marketing strategies.
-They'll cover everything from raising cash, setting up a company, taking on partners, dealing with families and other practical lessons.
+Delve into all aspects of starting, buying, building, running, and exiting from an entrepreneurial company.
+Looking at varied styles of entrepreneurial leadership, learn how to create an effective corporate culture and empower the people on your team.
+Examine how to implement selling and marketing strategies, which are vital to the success of entrepreneurial companies.
+We cover everything from raising cash and setting up a company to taking on partners, dealing with families, and learning other practical lessons.

 Supply Chain Management

-One of the key benefits of Columbia's EMBA Program is the versatility of our schedule, which is tailored to the various needs of busy executives, whether they work a few blocks from campus or on the other side of the world.
-Our weeklong global electives, held in New York, Hong Kong, and other locations, bring together students from all of our EMBA tracks — EMBA-Americas, EMBA-New York Friday/Saturday, EMBA-New York Saturday, EMBA-Global Americas and Europe, and EMBA-Global Asia — for an intensive, collaborative, hands-on learning experience.
-Global electives expand your network and your perspective, preparing you to lead in an increasingly global marketplace.
+Whether you work in the heart of New York City or on the other side of the world, you’ll find a versatile schedule of offerings, tailored to the needs of busy executives.
+Special weeklong global electives, held in New York, Hong Kong, and other locations, bring together students from all our EMBA tracks—EMBA-Americas, EMBA-New York Friday/Saturday, EMBA-New York Saturday, EMBA-Global Americas and Europe, and EMBA-Global Asia.
+These intensive, collaborative, hands-on learning experiences are geared to helping you expand your network and perspective, as well as become a better leader in an increasingly global marketplace.